 - When easied, remember that if you are not parallel with the bank you are likely to be swept about by the stream.
 As the tide falls the river becomes much shallower and shoals appear particularly towards the sides.

 Finding the best racing line: If you are unsure of your best course at any point, it is as well to remember you will lose only a small amount of time if you are in the middle of the river but not quite in the stream.
 You will lose large amounts of time if you get in the slack water at the side.
+Remember to make your own steering decisions rather than just following the crew in front of you – there’s no guarantee they are on the best line!

 Incidents whilst boating on the Tideway either during the race or otherwise should be reported through British rowing: https://www.britishrowing.org/reporting-a-concern/.